South Dakota May 2017

 1/2"feet across, 3 feet high) My first thought, gotta get a baggy and collect some sand.
 I began scooping this very course sand at

 the bottom of the hill.
 As I put the last scoop of sand in the baggie, a little pebble rolled out.
 I could see it was a small fairburn.
 So

 leaving it where it landed, I called the girls over by me.
 I picked up a piece of quartz and chert, explained the difference, and

 reminded them that you need to turn over the rock and spray, spray, spray.
 I stepped back, and it wasn't long when Lisa found

 the fairburn.
 So excited for her, you should have seen her face...priceless!

 I suggested we stay near and around the bottom of the hill longer and to always look under the cactus.
-It was at that
+It was at that moment,

-found one, and I also found one from the now little ant hill.
+and I also found one from the now little ant hill.

 Not to worry, the ants will rebuild........Did I mention that they were red fire ants, and were about and inch long.
 They were not,